60 Signers for the 60th Anniversary

 By marking human rights on every inch of the globe she drew, even on the most remote places in the world, Max Dana enforces the universality of the Declaration of Human Rights on its 60th anniversary.

 I am very grateful to Max Dana for her creative and inspiring support for The Elders and the Every Human Has Rights campaign.
 This artwork is a wonderful reminder that any committed individual can take action to change the world for the better.
-Thank you Max!
-And don’t stop now!

-It is a great initiative and an orignal and creative way to raise awareness on human rights.
+It is a great initiative and an original and creative way to raise awareness on human rights.
 The universality of Human Rights shouldn't restrain to signers on a map, all the people who signed this art piece should now act and defend Human Rights the best they can.

-Ingrid Srinath (left), former Secretary General and CEO of CIVICUS with staff members holding Max Dana's collective artwork at the organization's headquarters in Johannesburg, South Africa.
-May, 2009
+CIVICUS staff members with Max Dana’s collective artwork at the CIVICUS headquarters in Johannesburg, South Africa.

-Signers of the Initiative
+Signatories of the Initiative

 Mary Robinson